 — House Minority Leader Kevin McCarthy (R-Calif.), in an interview on “Fox & Friends,” May 4

-In August and September of 2018, Luntz purchased four adjoining penthouse units in the Clara Barton building in Penn Quarter for a total of almost $4.3 million.
+In August and September of 2018, Luntz had purchased four adjoining penthouse units in the Clara Barton building for a total of almost $4.3 million.
 Combined, the units totaled 6,960 square feet and had 12 bedrooms, 12 full bathrooms and four half-baths.
 Luntz began merging the units in November 2019, and the renovation received a final building inspection on Oct.
 20.

 An unnamed McCarthy spokesman told the Daily Wire: “McCarthy rented a room of approximately 400 square feet, and under House Ethics guidelines, calculated the fair market amount at $1,500/month by comparing what other members of Congress were also paying to live in the building and additional comparables for the space in the building and neighborhood.”